webpop/extensions/google-experiments/README.md

 Set up some goals
 =================

-The best way to do an experiment is usually to create a specific goal you want to achieve, and often that involves some sort of user action, set up [event tracking](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide#SettingUpEventTracking) to setup goals around specific events.
+The best way to do an experiment is usually to create a specific goal you want to achieve, and often that involves some sort of user action, set up [event tracking](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide#SettingUpEventTracking) to create goals around specific events.